 Catherine Bridge Zoller, Senior Counsel, EBRD bridgec@ebrd.com

 On 1 September, the European Bank for Reconstruction and Development (EBRD) launched an insolvency assessment on formal business reorganisation procedures in partnership with UNCITRAL, the International Law Development Organisation, INSOL Europe and INSOL International and in cooperation with the European Commission.
 The EBRD assessment is conducted by the Legal Transition Team, a small team of lawyers who are part of the Office of the General Counsel and work on legal reform and capacity building projects that support the Bank’s investments.
+On 8 September we had a formal event to celebrate the launch and we were delighted that INSOL Europe’s President Piya Mukherjee could join our panel discussion with Francis Malige, EBRD head of Financial Institutions and Professor Rodrigo Olivares-Caminal from Queen Mary Centre for Commercial Law Studies on “Restructuring in the Covid-19 era: where do businesses need support?”.

 Assessments are at the centre of the EBRD’s efforts to foster investor-friendly, transparent and predictable legal environments.
 They are regularly carried out by the EBRD Legal Transition Team in commercially important legal fields to help highlight areas where a country’s legal or institutional framework needs improvement.
 While assessments are not transaction specific, they aim to identify the reforms that are needed to support the transactions managed by lawyers within the banking teams of the Office of the General Counsel.